Francis of Assisi: Feast day

 Francis' feast day is observed on 4 October.
 A secondary feast in honor of the stigmata received by Francis, celebrated on 17 September, was inserted in the General Roman Calendar in 1585 (later than the Tridentine calendar) and suppressed in 1604, but was restored in 1615.
 In the New Roman Missal of 1969, it was removed again from the General Calendar, as something of a duplication of the main feast on 4 October and left to the calendars of certain localities and of the Franciscan Order.
 Wherever the Tridentine Missal is used, however, the feast of the Stigmata remains in the General Calendar.

 Francis is honoured in the Catholic Church, the Evangelical Lutheran Churches, the Anglican Communion (with a Lesser Festival in the Church of England, the Anglican Church of Canada, and the Episcopal Church USA) and the Old Catholic Churches, among other churches and religious communities on 4 October.

-The Feast Day of Francis of Assisi marks the conclusion of the season of Creationtide in various Christian Churches that begins on the Feast of Creation (September 1).
+The Feast Day of Francis of Assisi marks the conclusion of the season of Creationtide in various Christian Churches that begins on the Feast of Creation (1 September).
 It is a popular practice on Francis' feast day for people to bring their pets and other animals to church for a blessing.

 Papal name

-On 13 March 2013, upon his election as Pope, Archbishop and Cardinal Jorge Mario Bergoglio of Argentina chose Francis as his papal name in honor of Francis of Assisi, becoming Pope Francis.
+On 13 March 2013, upon his election as Pope, Archbishop and Cardinal Jorge Mario Bergoglio of Argentina chose Francis as his papal name in honour of Francis of Assisi, becoming Pope Francis.

-At his first audience on 16 March 2013, Pope Francis told journalists that he had chosen the name in honor of Francis of Assisi because of his concern for the poor.
+At his first audience on 16 March 2013, Pope Francis told journalists that he had chosen the name in honour of Francis of Assisi because of his concern for the poor.
 He recounted that Cardinal Cláudio Hummes had told him, "Don't forget the poor", right after the election; that made Bergoglio think of Francis.
 It is the first time a pope has taken the name.
 (Note: On the day of his election, the Vatican clarified that his official papal name was "Francis", not "Francis I".
 A Vatican spokesman said that the name would become Francis I if and when there is a Francis II.)